 Have you ever seen the face of a man in the moon or imagined animals in the clouds?
 On my lockdown walk, I spotted faces and mysteries in the trees!
-For this activity, in task 1 you will explore your own trees' mysteries and, in task 2, you will write a tree poem.
+For this activity, in task 1 you will explore your own trees' mysteries and, in task 2, you will write a poem and create a class poet-tree.